DarkHobbit/doublecontact/doc/manual.en.md

 At first, load backup.vcf into DoubleContact left panel.
 Load sim.vcf into right panel.
 Press F3.
 Some items at right panel will be highlighting in red.
 This means that they were added on SIM card after backup.
 Select these items and copy it ti left panel (F5).
 After it, for best contact view, use name swapping and name splitting, if needed (see chapter "Group operations").

 You must not do anything with green items - these items are already OK.
 But yellow items requires your attention.
 For example, DoubleContact found pair with "John Doe" names.
 Select any contact in this pair and press F3.
 In "Item merge" window, names and addresses highlighted by green, but phones and birthday highlighted by red.
 There is a new phone number appear in right list.
 Copy it to left list by arrow button.
 Also, only left panel contains a birthday.
 Copy it to right (generally speaking, it is not necessary, if you want save only left address book, but will help avoid confusion).
 Press "Yes" to save changes.
+If **Remove right record after merge** check box was checked, program will remove merged contact from right panel, it will present on left panel only.

 After processing of all items, select left panel, choose **File -> Save as -> File**  and save the merged address book as backup_new.vcf.